Structure, Functionality, and Bioceramics - Design Principles for High Performance

 """

-Key parameters to optimize in solid-state reactions:
+Key parameters to optimize in a solid-state reaction:

 # ===================================

-# Example 6: DOEによる条件最適化
+# Example 6: Optimizing Conditions with DOE

 # ===================================